List of It's Always Sunny in Philadelphia characters: Josh Groban

-Josh Groban (himself) is a famous singer.
+Josh Groban (played by himself) is a famous singer.
 Dee and Artemis are huge Groban fans, calling themselves "Grobanites".
 Dee's love of the singer leads her to self-tan and wear white shorts, explaining "Josh Groban likes his ladies to pop".
 Dee and Artemis get backstage passes to a Groban show, but Dee is unable to attend because Frank had poisoned her and tied her up.
 In the season 9 episode "The Gang Saves the Day," Groban appears in a fantasy of Dee's.
 In the fantasy, Dee is a celebrity who achieves fame after entering witness protection through her portrayal of an English butler character, in an allusion to the 1980s television series Mr. Belvedere.
 She marries Groban, but their marriage lasts only 17 minutes with Dee divorcing Groban for Brad Pitt.

 Jack Kelly

 Uncle Jack Kelly (Andrew Friedman) is Charlie's uncle (the brother of Charlie's mother Bonnie) and a lawyer.
 He first appeared in the season 1 finale "Charlie Got Molested" wherein Charlie's family gives him an intervention to get him to admit he had been molested by his elementary school teacher (this belief was fostered by the scam the McPoyles were running to extort money from the school system).
 Uncle Jack appears again in the season 5 episode "The Great Recession."
 When Charlie tries to move back in with his mother after Frank kicks him out of their apartment, she reveals that she sublet Charlie's room to Uncle Jack to earn extra money.
 Jack insists they share the room and spend time wrestling there.
 In the season 6 episode "Dennis Gets Divorced," Charlie and Frank call in Jack, who is revealed to be a lawyer, to handle their divorce.
 Later, Dennis and Mac use him to try to get their apartment back from Dennis' ex-wife, only to find that she hired The Lawyer.
 Jack proves to be incompetent, getting the apartment back in exchange for Dennis taking his wife's $90,000 debt.
 Jack has a bizarre fixation on the size of his hands, constantly worrying that they may appear to be too small.
 It is heavily implied that Uncle Jack is a pedophile and wants to have sex with his nephew.
 Charlie has mentioned how, as a child, he would stay awake at night because Uncle Jack would want to sleep in his bed.
 Coincidentally, Charlie's lyrics to "Nightman" seem to revolve around a man sneaking into his room at night and raping him.
 In season 13's "Time's Up For The Gang" Charlie denies he was molested by Uncle Jack.